-For example Maudy Thursday and Good Friday fall on different days of the year.
+For example, Maundy Thursday and Good Friday fall on different days of the year.

-In some years, Maudy Thursday or Good Friday might fall on Araw ng Kagitingan, which is when a Double Holiday occurs.
+In some years, Maundy Thursday or Good Friday might fall on Araw ng Kagitingan, which is when a Double Holiday occurs.

 Philippine Salary Computations: Hourly Rate